ljedrz/lambda_calculus/README.md

 ## Status

-The library is already usable, but it is still a work in progress.
+The library is in a good shape and should soon begin to stabilize.

 ## TODO